 Pain is a sign that something is wrong, but it can also be a bit tricky to diagnose.
 Pain in the hip or buttocks that shoot down the leg is a common sign of sciatica, but it is also a sign of a herniated disc.

-Stretching and doing exercise with a herniated disc is a sure-fire way to put more pressure on the disc and cause it to become worse or for the other discs in the spine to suffer damage.
+Stretching and doing exercise with a herniated disc is a surefire way to put more pressure on the disc and cause it to become worse or for the other discs in the spine to suffer damage.
 Seek expert advice and proven treatments such as physical therapy in Anchorage.

 Just a reminder that you should never stretch too hard or too far, even if your muscles are warm.
 You should only feel a slight pull in the area.
 That is enough to get the job done.

-Stop doing any stretch if you feel a sharp pain in your back or if you feel any type of intense pain.
+Stop doing any stretches if you feel a sharp pain in your back or if you feel any type of intense pain.

 Stretch #1- Sitting Spinal Stretch